derrickleemy/jwe-decoder/README.md

 # JWEDecoder

 JWEDecoder is a lightweight encrypted JWT decoder library written in PHP.
-It was originally written by Kevin Mo (all credits goes to him), and dialed down for a very specific use case.
+It was originally written by Kevin Mo (all credits goes to him), and dialed down for a very specific use case for internal use.

 ## Features